nexiality/documentation/commands/io/waitForFile(file,minFileSize,waitMs,maxWaitMs).md

 - such `file` has a file size and last-modified timestamp that remains unchanged between `waitMs` millisecond,

 Nexial will continuously change for the above-mentioned conditions until `maxWaitMs` time is reached.
-After `maxWaitMs` time, if the specified `file` still does not satisified all the conditions, then Nexial will consider this command as **FAIL**.
+After `maxWaitMs` time, if the specified `file` still does not satisfy all the conditions, then Nexial will consider this command as **FAIL**.